snowleopard/selective/paper/response.md

 newtype ConstArrow m a b = ConstArrow { getConstArrow :: m }

-foldArrowChoice :: Monoid m => (forall i o. f i o -> m) -> FreeArrowChoice f a b -> m foldArrowChoice f arr = getConstArrow $ runFreeArrowChoice arr (ConstArrow . f)
+foldArrowChoice :: Monoid m => (forall i o. f i o -> m) -> FreeArrowChoice f a b -> m foldArrowChoice t arr = getConstArrow $ runFreeArrowChoice arr (ConstArrow . t)
 ```

-The `ConstArrow` plays the same role as the `Const` functor in static analysis: by using a natural transformation from the "base arrow" `f` to the `ConstArrow`, we can statically accumulate all monoidal labels of the effects.
-To execute a `FreeArrowChoice` we can use a natural transformation to the `Kleisli` arrow.
+`ConstArrow` plays the same role as the `Const` functor: we convert the "base arrow" `f` to `ConstArrow` using the function `t`, and statically accumulate the resulting monoidal labels.
+To execute a `FreeArrowChoice` we can similarly use the `Kleisli` arrow.
+We'll provide the full implementation as supplementary material and link to it.

 # Details